-1 Summary
+1. Summary

-- 1 1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Maidstone Borough of Kent The work forms part of MAFF's statutory input to the Maidstone Borough Local Plan - 1 2 Site 79 comprises 2.1 hectares of land to the south of Grafty Green in Kent An Agricultural Land Classification (ALC) survey was carried out in April 1995 The survey was undertaken at a detailed level of approximately one boring per hectare A total of 2 borings and one soil inspection pit were assessed according to MAFF s revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988) These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture - 13 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 14 At the time of the survey the agricultural land was under permanent grass The agricultural building comprises a barn - 15 The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
-The map has been drawn at a scale of 1 10 000 It is accurate at this scale but any enlargement would be misleading This map supersedes any previous ALC survey information for this site.
+- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury District of Kent.
+The work forms part of MAFF's statutory input to the preparation of the Canterbury District Local Plan. - 1.2 The site comprises approximately 7 hectares of land near Rabbit Shaw, to the east of Chestfield, in Kent.
+An Agricultural Land Classification (ALC) survey was carried out during June 1995.
+The survey was undertaken at a detailed level of approximately one boring per hectare of agricultural land surveyed.
+A total of 6 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of survey the majority of agricultural land was under ley grassland.
+The Non-agricultural areas comprise bramble and hawthorn scrub with a narrow strip of Woodland in the north east. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
+The map has been drawn at a scale of 1:10,000.
+It is accurate at this scale, but any enlargement would be misleading.
+This information supersedes a previous survey carried out on the site in 1986 (ADAS Ref: 2002/003/86) prior to the revision of the ALC system.
+The results of the two surveys are essentially similar.

-Table 1 Distribution of Grades and Subgrades
+Table 1: Distribution of Grades and Subgrades